LITA Top Technology TrendsSpeakers: Ida Joiner (moderator), Victoria Blackmer, Marshall Breeding, Elisandro Cabada, and Alison Macrina

 Libraries at the Nexus of MigrationSpeakers: Julie Botnick, Derek Johnson, Alex Gil Fuentes, Adriana Blancarte-Hayward, and Christian Zabriskie

 Lots of good information in this session and a resource list.
 One effort mentioned was the Nimble Tents Toolkit, which is library people combining their efforts on specific, quick response initiatives.
-One effort was "Torn apart / seperados".
+Another effort was "Torn apart / seperados".
 Volume 1 is a "rapidly deployed critical data & visualization intervention in the USA’s 2018 'Zero Tolerance Policy' for asylum seekers at the US Ports of Entry and the humanitarian crisis that has followed."
 Volume 2 is "a deep and radically new look at the territory and infrastructure of ICE’s financial regime in the USA.
 This data & visualization intervention peels back layers of culpability behind the humanitarian crisis of 2018."

 Okay...so why are libraries getting involved?
 Libraries are trusted spaces in their communities.
 They are welcoming places for everyone.
 Libraries offer information, programs, and resources to everyone.
 We often do civic engagement because we want to help our communities improve.